cyanogilvie/tcl-tomcrypt/doc/tomcrypt.md

     cd .. && rm -rf tcl-tomcrypt
 ~~~

-For any of the build methods you may need to pass `--with-tcl` to `configure`
+For any of the build methods you may need to pass `--with-tcl /path/to/tcl/lib`
-if your Tcl install is somewhere nonstandard.
+to `configure` if your Tcl install is somewhere nonstandard.

 ### Testing
 Since this package deals with security sensitive code, it's a good idea to